Pettersson-dev/Security-architecture/README.md

 * Perform peer reviews

 ## Infrastructure security principles
+* Have an up to date inventory list
 * Have centralised logging and SIEM
-* Have a backup and recovery plan in place
+* Have a backup and recovery plan in place that you regularly use
-* Apply infrastructure as code with peer reviews
+* Apply infrastructure as code, with peer reviews
 * Automate infrastructure and use IAAS when possible
-* Apply organise and apply updates regularly
+* Apply organise and apply latest updates regularly and on demand
 * Prefer an immutable infrastructure approach over mutable, eg. patching, to avoid configuration drift and snowflake servers
 * Use network zoning

 ## Clients
 ### Native clients